Inference on Individual Treatment Effects in Nonseparable Triangular Models: Monte Carlo experiments

-Tables \ref{table: uniform_CP} reports the simultaneous coverage rates of four types of UCBs: $CB^{\sharp}$ and $CB^{\sharp\sharp}$ are based on JMB in (\ref{eq:confidence band definition}) using non-studentized and studentized processes respectively; $CB^{*}$ and $CB^{**}$ are nonparametric bootstrap UCBs defined by (\ref{eq:nonparametric bootstrap confidence band}).
-The rows marked PTW report the coverage probability of the confidence band constructed by interpolating the percentile bootstrap pointwise confidence intervals (see Remark \ref{Rmrk:FVX-interpolate-pointwise}).
-The latter method is reported for comparison as it is not expected to produce correct simultaneous coverage, which is confirmed by our simulation results.
-The nominal probability coverage rates we consider are $0.90$, $0.95$ and $0.99$.
-We consider two ranges of $v$: a longer interval $[0.5,3.5]$ and a shorter one $[0.8,3.2]$.
-We use grid search to solve the one-dimensional optimization problems in (\ref{eq:phi_hat definition}) when estimating the pseudo ITEs, and when calculating the suprema $\left\Vert \widehat{S}^{\sharp b}\left(\cdot\mid x\right)\right\Vert _{I_{x}}$ and $\left\Vert S^{*b}\left(\cdot\mid x\right)\right\Vert _{I_{x}}$ (or $\left\Vert \widehat{Z}^{\sharp b}\left(\cdot\mid x\right)\right\Vert _{I_{x}}$ and $\left\Vert Z^{*b}\left(\cdot\mid x\right)\right\Vert _{I_{x}}$) in (\ref{eq:JMB critical value}) and (\ref{eq:nonparametric bootstrap critical value}).
-The number of bootstrap replication is set to $5,000$.
-Table \ref{table: uniform_length} reports the average widths of the $95\%$ UCBs relative to PTW.
-The corresponding average width of PTW is set as $1$.\footnote{The average width of each type of confidence bands is computed by first averaging the width of the confidence band over all grid points in the given range and then averaging over all simulation replications.
-The reported number is the ratio of the average width of the UCBs over that of PTW.}
+Tables \ref{table: uniform_CP} reports the simultaneous coverage rates of two types of UCBs: the bias-corrected JMB UCB defined in (\ref{eq:bias corrected CB}) and the bias-corrected nonparametric bootstrap (NPB) UCB described in Appendix \ref{sec:Nonparametric-bootstrap}.
+FVX interpolates pointwise (nonparametric) bootstrap percentile confidence intervals (CIs) to construct a confidence band for the density of the ITE.
+It follows from our results that such intervals are valid in the pointwise sense.\footnote{Validity of pointwise bootstrap percentile confidence intervals follows from (\ref{eq:bias corrected linearization}), Lemma \ref{lem:S_star linearization} in the supplement and standard arguments (see the proof of \citealp[Theorem 4.2]{Ma2019}).} We also report the coverage probability of the confidence band constructed by interpolating the bootstrap percentile pointwise confidence intervals.
+The nominal coverage rates are $0.90$, $0.95$, and $0.99$.
+We consider two ranges of $v$: a longer interval $I=[0.5,3.5]$ and a shorter one $I=[0.8,3.2]$.
+We use grid search to solve the one-dimensional optimization problems in (\ref{eq:phi_hat definition}) when estimating the pseudo ITEs and calculating the supremum of the bootstrap process.
+The number of bootstrap replications is set to $5,000$.
+Table \ref{table: uniform_length} reports the average widths of the bias-corrected JMB and NPB UCBs relative to the interpolated pointwise CIs.\footnote{The average width of bias-corrected JMB (or NPB) UCB is computed by first averaging the widths of the confidence band over all grid points in the given range $I$ and then averaging over all simulation replications.
+The reported number is the ratio of the average width of the UCBs to that of the interpolated pointwise CIs.}